joshmaglione/hypigu/md_files/docs/rational_functions.md

 - `R_label`: a function from pairs of elements of a poset into the integers.
 Default `None`.
 - `numerator`: return only the numerator.
 Default `False`.
 - `verbose`: turn on print statements.
 Default `False`.
+- `method`: a string stating which method to use.
+Default `recursion`.

 **Output**:

 - the coarse flag Hilbert&ndash;Poincar&#233; series associated to the graded poset determined by the input.

-(See the [GradedPoset](graded_posets.md#gradedposet) class.)
-If `R_label` is given, it is not verified to be an $R$-label, and the algorithm used will be .......
+If `R_label` is given, it is not verified to be an $R$-label.
+To use the $R$-label, set `method='R-label'`.
+This will use the formula developed in [Dorpalen-Barry et al.](https://arxiv.org/abs/2301.05904) from Corollary 2.22.
+In testing, this method seems to be about two times slower than the default recursion.

 The coarse flag Hilbert&ndash;Poincar&#233; series associated with a graded poset $P$ is defined to be: